 Study items to be considered include, but are not limited to:

-a) How should security aspects of telecommunication services and IoT be identified and defined in mobile telecommunication?
+a) How should security aspects (e.g., security architecture and subsystems) be identified and defined in a telecommunication services, IoT, digital twin and metaverse environment (reference to metaverse also includes CitiVerse)?

-b) How should threats behind telecommunication services and IoT be identified and handled?
+b) How should threats and vulnerabilities in telecommunication services, IoT, digital twin and metaverse be identified and handled?

-c) What are the security technologies for supporting telecommunication services and IoT?
+c) What are the security technologies for supporting telecommunication services, IoT, digital twin and metaverse environment?

-d) How should secure interconnectivity in telecommunication services and IoT be kept and maintained?
+d) How should secure interconnectivity between entities in telecommunication services, IoT, digital twin and metaverse environment be kept and maintained?

-e) How should security technologies using AI/ML based technologies be studied and developed for telecommunication services and IoT?
+e) How should security technologies using AI/ML based technologies be studied and developed for telecommunication services, IoT, digital twin and metaverse?

-f) What security techniques, mechanisms and protocols are needed for new telecommunication services and IoT, especially for new digital content protection services?
+f) What security techniques, mechanisms and protocols are needed for secure applications and services based on telecommunication services, IoT, digital twin and metaverse?

-g) What are the global security solutions for telecommunication services and IoT (e.g. including services for smart cities, smart grid and ICS (ex. smart factory) which are based on telecommunication/ICT networks)?
+g) What are the global security solutions for telecommunication services, IoT (e.g. including services for smart entities such as smart cities, smart grid, smart factory, and ICS), digital twin and metaverse, which are based on telecommunication/ICT networks?

-h) What are the best practices or guidelines for secure telecommunication services and IoT?
+h) What are the best practices or guidelines for telecommunication services, IoT, digital twin and metaverse security?

-i) What enhancements to existing Recommendations under review or new Recommendations under development should be adopted to reduce impact on climate changes (e.g., energy savings, reduction of greenhouse gas emissions, implementation of monitoring systems) either directly or indirectly in telecommunication/ICT or in other industries?j) What PII (Personally Identifiable Information) protection and management mechanisms are needed for secure telecommunication services and IoT?
+i) What PII (Personally Identifiable Information) protection and management mechanisms are needed for telecommunication services, IoT, digital twin and metaverse services?

 3 Tasks